Spaghetti aglio, olio e peperoncino is one of the easiest and simplest pasta recipes you will ever make. It’s just as tasty as it is quick and easy.

 - What about increasing the amount of legumes in your diet?
 Plan to eat a bean salad twice a week in 2016.
 Would that be so hard?

 - What about increasing the number of times you eat a nutritious and delicious vegetable based soup each week, too?

 - What if you cut out soda and sugar filled juice drinks, and have a small glass of wine with your meal a few nights a week.

 - What if you make it a point to have the family eat a minimum number of meals at the table together every week?
 It doesn’t have to be an hour long meal, anything is better than nothing.

-I encourage you to buy or download Amy’s book, The Ultimate Mediterranean Cookbook, and if diabetes is a concern, check out The Italian Diabetes Cookbook which is being released next week on January 12th! this book includes authentic, regional recipes from each of Italy’s regions that fit into the American Diabetes Association’s eating guidelines.
-In it, Amy shares history, lore, and Italian living traditions along with 150 recipes (each of which have a gluten-free alternative) that the whole family will love!
+I encourage you to buy or download Amy’s book, The Ultimate Mediterranean Cookbook.
+If diabetes is a concern, check out The Italian Diabetes Cookbook which is being released next week on January 12th!
+This book includes authentic, regional recipes from each of Italy’s regions that fit into the American Diabetes Association’s eating guidelines.
+In it, Amy shares history, lore, and Italian living traditions along with 150 recipes.
+Each recipe has a gluten-free alternative that the whole family will love!

 Amy has graciously given my friend Cynthia, and me, a copy of her Mediterranean cookbook to give away on our sites!

-Enter below, then follow the link to head over to What a Girl Eats and enter there, too, so you can double your chances!
+Enter below, then follow the link to head over to What a Girl Eats and enter there, too.
 CONTEST HAS ENDED.

-This is an example of one of Amy’s recipes that you’ll find in her cookbook: simple, healthy, delicious and inexpensive.
+This is an example of one of Amy’s recipes that you’ll find in her cookbook.
+They are simple, healthy, delicious and inexpensive.
 What more could you ask for?

 Spaghetti Aglio, Olio e Peperoncino